immich-app/immich/README.md

 ## Demo

 You can access the web demo at [https://demo.immich.app](https://demo.immich.app).
+For the mobile app, you can use `https://demo.immich.app/api` for the `Server Endpoint URL`.

 The login email is `demo@immich.app` and the password is `demo`.

-For the mobile app, you can use `https://demo.immich.app/api` for the `Server Endpoint URL`

 The demo server is running on a free-tier Oracle VPS (Amsterdam - 2.4Ghz quad-core ARM64 CPU, 24GB RAM).